bahp/fyp-pypkg-template/docs/source/tutorials/setup.rst

 I would recommend to start with dirty ``scripts`` in the scripts folder.

-After some time coding, you might identify that all your implementation could be encapsulated in a number of classes and methods.
+After some time coding, you might identify that part of your implementation could be encapsulated in a number of classes and methods.
 Or that some methods are being called very often.
-In such case, include those methods your ``pkgname`` so you can import them easily and therefore don't end up copy/paste code all the time.
+In such case, include those methods in your ``pkgname`` so you can import them easily and therefore don't end up copy/paste code all the time.

-Once you have some results, create an example, document it and keep clean.
+Once you have some results, create an example, document it and keep it clean.
-For example, if you have trained a model and plotted some graphs to evaluate its performance, create a file in gallery, document it properly within the code and include it in sphinx-gallery.
-Thus, it will be easier to review the code and results, to make minor modifications that will be included in the documentation automatically and everything will be also ready for your report.
+For example, if you have trained a model and plotted some graphs to evaluate its performance, create a file in gallery, document it properly within the code and include the folder in sphinx-gallery.
+This will facilitate to review the code and results and you will have everything ready to include it later in your report!

 Where to store the data?

-**Option I:** The dataset is completely different between examples.
-For example, if one example uses microbiology data (microbiology.csv) and the other examples users pathology data (pathology.csv).
-Now we want to create just an example for pathology
+**Option I:** When the datasets used in the examples are completely different, we can include the datasets directly within the example folder as shown in the folder structure below.

 .. code-block::